DavSanchez/CaptivePortal/README.md

 - `HS_UAMSERVER`: The IP of the node server's location (for example `192.168.1.5`)
 - `HS_UAMFORMAT`: The complete node server root URL (stored in the previous attribute), port included (for example `http://\$HS_UAMSERVER:3000` if the node server uses the default port).
+- `HS_UAMDOMAINS`: Type `"maxcdn.bootstrapcdn.com code.jquery.com"` as allowed domains for the
+captive portal to function.

 If you have any doubts, suggestions or problems with this just let me know by opening an issue.
 I'll do my best to provide an answer!